 Step Clamps

-The most common type of clamps are called step clamps because they have little steps machined on them.
+The most common type of fixture clamps are called step clamps because they have little steps machined on them.
 They’re commonly used with T-Slots, although you can also use bolt them into a Tooling Plate.
 Here are some typical Step Clamps:

 Step Clamp holding down plate, step block supporting end of clamp, and bolt goes through T-Slot Nut…

-A typical Step Clamp Set…
+A typical Step Clamp Set with black oxide finish…

-Pictured is a typical Step Clamp Set.
-It can be handy to stock up on a an extra set so you’ve got more clamping parts to work with.
-By stacking the Step Blocks and using longer bolts, you can clamp workpieces that are quite tall.
 When using step clamps, keep the bolt close to the workpiece rather than the step block.
-Also, it can be helpful to angle the clamp down on the part by raising it up a step or two from level.
+Also, it can be helpful to angle the fixture clamps down on the part by raising it up a step or two from level.
 You may also want to put a shim of soft material between the clamp and the workpiece if you want to avoid marring the workpiece.
 Soda can makes a great shim for this purpose if you slice out some strips with your snips.

 Hold-Down Clamps

 These are similar to step clamps, but they’re more often seen on CNC Routers.
+The models shown are equipped with hand wheels.
+They’re very convenient but can’t produce as much holding force as the more normal screw-type fasteners.

 Toe Clamps